Less data, costs reduced, less CO2

 a) Renewable energy

-Unnecessary communication is a key source of digital waste.
-Email and meeting overload reduces productivity.
+Unnecessary communication drives digital waste.
+Email and meeting overload is not simply bad for the environment, it’s bad for people and productivity.
 A proliferation of email attachments often reflects a lack of confidence in the search and information architecture.

 b) Format (text, HTML)